Tuesdays to Saturdays

 are not allocated to specific seats.

-At live events by satellite, all seats are bookable and allocated to specific seats; for advance booking, please go to our live events by satellite page (click on this link) or to specific live event pages (in the column on the left).
+At LIVE & ENCORE events by satellite, all seats are bookable and allocated to specific seats; for advance booking, please go to specific live event pages (in the column on the left).

 Gift vouchers are also available in multiples of 5.00 / 10.00 / 25.00 and can be purchased at the cinema when the box office is open before films begin, or at the Silk Shop in the Heritage Centre.
 If the full amount is not redeemed at a single visit, the balance is carried over until used.